The Personalization Trap: How User Memory Alters Emotional Reasoning in LLMs: Methods

 \section{Methods}

 To assess how user memory affects emotional reasoning, we created diverse profiles via two methods: explicit manipulation of social capital and intersectional control of demographic variables.
-LLMs were then evaluated on two validated emotional intelligence tests after removing culturally variable items.
+LLMs were then evaluated on two validated emotional intelligence tests.